apple/swift-migration-guide/Guide.docc/CommonProblems.md

 Even if the type in another module is actually `Sendable`, it is not always possible to modify its definition.
-In this case, you can use a `@preconcurrency import` to suppress errors until the library is updated.
+In this case, you can use a `@preconcurrency import` to downgrade diagnostics until the library is updated.

 ```swift
 // ColorComponents defined here